ART AND THE MODERN PUBLIC

 Spanning the seventeenth and eighteenth Centuries, the Enlightenment produced greater philosophical thinking than it did great works in the fine arts.
 In other words, new ideas and “progress” did not prevail in an art world dominated by aristocratic patronage and clientele.
 That said, the Enlightenment was crucial for a new way of thinking about art and art making.
 For Europe and the fledgling nation of America, “art” was a practice established in France.
 All other nations follow suit and followed French styles.
 In the beginning of this period of change and development of new kinds of individuals, newly free and newly equal, the production of visual art was under the protection and sponsorship of the State, under the censorious auspices of the Royal Academy, established in 1648 by the French King Louis XIV.
 This Academy of arts and letters was a model of central control followed by other major nations, all of which were aware of the need to monopolize the arts and to harness them to the needs of the government.
 Because the people of France paid for the education of artists, the French government, the major sponsor of art, held Salons, or public exhibitions of state-sponsored art from the eighteenth century.
 Set up outside on the grounds of the Palais Royale the new home of the Duc d’Orleans, who had an appetite for beauty and pleasure and the visual arts, the Academy showed off the achievements of the leading artists.
 But after the first show in 1704, this site of balls and fêtes proved unsuitable for large public exhibitions and the later salons were held at the Palace of the Louvre.

+Until the major exhibitions in the Louvre, which were open to the public, that is those who were not the nobility that usually graced the always of the Palace.
+More to the point, once the non-aristocracy enters, the tenor of viewing changes, for the middle class is not necessarily a patron class, at least not at this time.
+They are invited, not to purchase or to plan home decoration, but to “appreciate” the art on display.
+Once such an invitation is extended, then appreciation immediately extends to “critique.”
 Here in the Palace the works of art could be protected from the weather and were displayed to their best advantage, albeit hung from floor to ceiling and packed chock a block on tables crowded in limited floor space.
 The Salons were held every year or every other year after 1737 on August 25th in the Salon carré of the Louvre.
 These highly popular events ran ten days to four weeks, attracting the art public and the art critic, both new social entities, which according to Thomas Crow’s Painters and Public Life in Eighteenth Century Paris (1987), where feared and hated by the artists.
 The Salons were Parisian events that were considered public entertainment on one hand and a display of the will of the state on the other, demonstrating, through works of art, lessons that every good subject should be taught.
 These exhibitions, which preceded the establishment of museums, were forms of disciplining the people and shaped their behavior in public places, establishing modes of “civilized” behavior.
 What was less anticipated by the government or the artists, much less by the Academy itself, was the enthusiasm with which the public embraced these events.
 Suddenly otherwise uneducated people developed opinions and some were bold enough to state their reactions to the art in what rapidly became a two-way conversation between the servants of the State and the public.

 The concept of a “public” for art was new as was the idea of publicaly exhibiting art, and inevitably, someone from the undifferentiated “public” would emerge with a desire to preserve and publish his or her opinion about art.
 This opinionated member of the public who dared to speak and write an to publish views about selected works, much to the dismay of the artists, was the “art critic.”
 By exposing the artists to the public, these annual Salons opened the artists to public scrutiny and public criticism and made the artists vulnerable to this new species, the art critic, who, astonishingly, demanded that the artist be accountable to the public.
 Artists, previously answerable only to elite groups of collectors and fellow artists, now needed public approval to succeed.
 The public, then as now, encompassed all levels of social and economic classes and all levels of education and constituted a community of interest, breaking social hierarchies down into the new notion of a “public,” as explored by Crow, who remarked that “the ‘public’ is both everywhere and nowhere in particular.”
 The creation and existence of this public brought with it new problems for the artist: what to represent in terms of subject matter; how to represent in terms of style; and who should be allowed to represent and who was allowed to speak to and for the public?